 …if (Same rules apply with the brokerage firm) you want more investment choices versus a bank, an independent firm might be the best choice for you.
 With an independent firm, you should eliminate any biased advice or recommendations and have investments suggested to you that is purely based on your needs.

 The only downside with an independent firm is that if you are a new investor they may have certain account size minimums in bringing on new clients.
 If this is the direction that you are destined to go, it never hurts to ask to see what the possibilities are of working with an independent financial advisor.

 Setup Your Roth IRA directly at a mutual fund company

 ….if you are hardcore zealot of that mutual fund company.
 For example, if you love Vanguard because of their low expense mutual funds, then it makes perfect sense to open your Roth IRA account there.
 Same rule applies for Fidelity, T. Rowe Price, American Funds, etc. The benefit of doing so is that you should (double check with the mutual fund company) be able to switch your mutual funds holdings without every occurring a another sales charge.

 The downside is that you are typically limited to the that company’s mutual funds.
 Vanguard, though, has 130 domestic and 40 international funds to choose from so you still get a very decent selection.

 Open a Roth IRA at a online brokerage

 …if you consider yourself a “do it yourselfer” and feel educated enough to make your own investment decisions, then opening a Roth IRA account at a online brokerage firm would be the best choice for you.
-Like with a personal pension or investment ISA in the UK, by opening a Roth IRA account online, you should pay less in transaction fees, annual custodial fees, and you have the freedom and flexibility to make changes to your portfolio whenever you want.
+Like with a personal pension by opening a Roth IRA account online, you should pay less in transaction fees, annual custodial fees, and you have the freedom and flexibility to make changes to your portfolio whenever you want.